-Training provision will remain the responsibility of the Group Compliance Manager, who monitors legislative developments in this area and can ensure the training remains up to date.
+Training provision is the responsibility of the Group Compliance Manager, who monitors legislative developments in this area and can ensure the training remains up to date.
 We continue to expect that each employee for whom training is relevant should receive refresher training at least once every three years.
-The Group Compliance Manager works with departmental heads and our Human Resources department to ensure that new starters who should receive training are identified.
+The Group Compliance Manager works with departmental heads and our Human Resources department to ensure that new starters who should receive training are identified, and that the training is appropriately tailored to take account of factors such as the individual's role, the specific risks which may be faced in that role, and any training that individual may have previously received.

-This statement has been approved by the Board of Directors on 22 September 2021 and constitutes our slavery and human trafficking statement for the financial year ending 2 July 2021.
+This statement has been approved by the Board of Directors on 21 September 2022 and constitutes our slavery and human trafficking statement for the financial year ending 1 July 2022.
 This statement is available on the Direct Wines website at www.laithwaites.co.uk.